Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 Predictive analytics, for example, can be used for more accurate sales forecasting.
 Past performance, real-time market conditions, and seasonality can all be taken into account.
 Realistic goals can then be set and resources allocated accordingly.
 This ultimately saves the team time and the company money.

 Data also allows for personalization of the customer experience.
 McKinsey & Company reports that a personalized sales approach results in a 10 to 15 percent boost in sales performance and a 20 percent increase in customer satisfaction.
 This can be done by tracking customer behavior and preferences, and then tailoring follow-ups and personalized pitches.
+Tools like Sendspark enable this personalization at scale, using AI-powered video to create individually tailored outreach that resonates with each prospect.
 In turn, greater customer satisfaction leads to referrals and repeat customers.

 Much of the above can be assisted by the use of artificial intelligence (AI) and automation.
 If you hire AI developers, for example, they can build an AI agent that drafts custom newsletters to be sent to customers.